Buying a house in The Netherlands?

-We advise you to talk to one of our consultants before you start looking for a suitable home.
-This is free of charge and it will give you an accurate assessment of the price range that fits your budget and the monthly payments related.
-That way you can act quickly when finding the perfect house and start negotiating about price and terms right away.
+We advise a free of charge consultation with one of our experts before you start looking for a home.
+This will give you an accurate assessment of the price range that fits your budget and the related monthly mortgage.
+Then you can act quickly if you find the perfect house and start negotiating on price and terms.

-Within one week of the appointment you can expect to receive the following information/documents:
+Within one week of the appointment you can expect to receive the following:

 – A summary of the meeting

-2. Details of the price range in which you can afford to buy a home
+2. Details of the price range you can afford

-3. Calculations setting out gross and net (monthly) expenses with different mortgage constructions and different fixed terms on interest.
+3. Calculations on gross and net (monthly) expenses with different mortgages and fixed interest periods.

 1. You can search through specialised sites, like Funda or VBO and make selections and appointments yourself.
-You will call a real estate agent the moment that you have found a suitable object and he/she will accompany you from that moment onward.
-The agent will assess the property and give you advice on all matters that are relevant in the buying process.
-And of course they will do the negotiations for you.
+You can call an estate agent to represent and accompany you, if you choose to do so, when you have found a suitable property.
+The agent will assess the property, give advice on the buying process and negotiate for you.

-Expat Mortgages has agreements a great network of specialized agents used to dealing with international clients.
+Expat Mortgages has agreements with a great network of agents used to dealing with international clients.

-If you want more information, please send an e-mail info@expat-mortgages.nl or call our office.
+For more information, please send an e-mail to info@expatmortgages.nl or call our office.

-When buying a house in the Netherlands, the purchase will in most cases relate to one of the two types of immovable property described below:
+When buying a house in the Netherlands, the purchase will normally relate to:

-1. The purchase of a house, registered independently as a whole at the land registry.
+1. The purchase of a house, registered independently as a whole at the land registry or.

 2. The purchase of an apartment right, registered as such at the land registry and managed by the board of an Owners’ Association (VvE).
 An apartment right consists of part of a whole apartment complex.
-You will often come across this situation in cities like Amsterdam, Rotterdam, Utrecht and The Hague, for instance.
+You will often come across this situation in cities like Amsterdam, Rotterdam, Utrecht and The Hague.

 You have a statutory right to cancel the contract of sale within three days of signing it, without giving reasons (cooling off period).